elspanishgeek/elspanishgeek.github.io/_tabs/work.md

 **Responsibilities:**
   - Architected, developed, and supported full-stack Python, Django, and Javascript tools to manage and act on custom analytics of +100M e-commerce conversion events.
-  - Implemented and supported custom API marketing server-side integrations in Python, PHP, Ruby, Java, and Javascript
+  - Implemented and supported custom API marketing server-side integrations in Python, PHP, Ruby, Java, and Javascript.
   - Designed, developed, and supported a serverless Shopify app with AWS products.

 **Highlights:**